What goes on

 - Excellence here has a structure.
 You need to make sure the key elements of a high performance culture are in place or you’re getting them in place.
 See Kitbag ‘Building a discipline of excellence‘.

 - You need to line things up.
-Vision, purpose, goals, behaviours, rewards, signals and messages are all tools that leaders who build high performance cultures use wisely and in combination.
+Vision, purpose, goals, behaviours, rewards, signals and messages are all tools that leaders who are creating high performance cultures use wisely and in combination.
 After all, you’re out to build a culture that outlasts you, not a cult that’s dependent on you.

 - You need to show that culture matters to you.
 Rewarding two results equally even though one reflects and supports the culture you want to sustain and the other doesn’t, is only going to get you what you don’t want.